-Now, if we ever get a chance, we should keep the dog still and carefully examine its mouth.
-We ought to look for:
+Checking for the cause of bad breath in dogs.
+We should keep the dog still and carefully examine its mouth.
+This is what we ought to look for:

 - A brownish tinge that’s a telltale sign of tartar build-up

 - Red gums, which tell us that they are inflamed

 - Rotten or lost teeth

 The truth is bad breath in dogs is a common occurrence, and it has given dog owners a hard time for years.